 Finding and Eliminating Cockroaches

 You’ve now you’ve got a better idea of what cockroaches are and the different types that can hide in your home.
 If you’re unsure whether you have cockroaches, place sticky traps flush against the walls on countertops behind the microwave and other appliances, underneath the fridge, and oven, but make sure they don’t touch the motors.

 Read all about getting rid of cockroaches and how to apply gel bait.

 However, these traps should only be used to detect and monitor the presence of cockroaches and not used solely as a way to get rid of them.

-There are a number of control products to eliminate these pests, such as gel baits and insecticides that you can use if you feel comfortable doing it yourself, and as long as you don’t have a large infestation.
+There are a number of control products to eliminate these pests, such as gel baits and insecticides that you can use if you feel comfortable doing your own cockroach pest control and as long as you don’t have a large infestation.

-Alternatively, contact a reputable pest control company that deals with cockroach infestations.
-Either way, deal with this immediately as seeing a cockroach in your home is a worrying sign.
+Alternatively, contact a reputable pest control company to eliminate the infestation for you.
+Either way, deal with this immediately because seeing a cockroach in your home can be a worrying sign.

 This Is Why You See Cockroaches Outside Your Home